HaaaSiiiib/Shortest-path-simulator/README.md

 # Path-Finding-Simulation

-*Go to the website linked below and click on any of the algorithms to simulate*
+*Go to the website linked below and click on any of the algorithms to simulate*.

 ### [Path finding Simulations](https://haaasiiiib.github.io/Shortest-path-simulator/)